Thinking Like an Engineer: Avoiding Pitfalls

 Sure, the realization is uncomfortable, but it is healthy.
 It forces you to accept that smarts and effort are not enough.
 You need feedback as well.
 You need to understand how things actually work.
 In fact, being right the first time can be a curse.
 If your early successes are driven by luck or by a forgiving environment, you internalize the wrong lesson.
 You repeat the same approach with more confidence until the system stops forgiving you.
 Nicholas Taleb wrote about this in Fooled by Randomness when he said that the most dangerous investors are those who were lucky in the past.

 While I was struggling with calculus and physics, trying to understand why my answers were wrong, I remember watching political debates on TV, too.
 The contrast was striking.
 People spoke with enormous confidence about genuinely complex topics, with no mechanism to receive objective feedback.
 No equivalent of “checking the solution” to find out how wrong you might be.
-No clear signal to tell them whether their reasoning actually produced the intended outcome.

 That’s the hard part: in most real-world problems, there’s no answer key.
 But we don’t want to be like those debaters, do we?
 So how can we tell whether we’re right or wrong?